 What can I do with the API?

 Import media into a new project.
-The API can create a project, import media from a URL, transcribe it, and set up a composition β all in one step.
+The API can create a project (with folder support), import media from a URL or via direct file upload from your machine, transcribe it, and set up a composition — all in one step.
 Import multiple files at once and arrange them into a timeline.

 How to create your API token